Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Conclusions

 \section{Conclusions}

-Acretion disks around supermassive black holes are the primary source of gravitational information in strong gravity regimes and a representative of the geometry of space-time around them.
-The study of luminosity of accretion disks in the space-time of a static black hole surrounded by dark matter and of black holes surrounded by dark matter with isotropic/anisotropic pressure has been done in \cite{envelope1}--\cite{envelope3} respectively.
-Since astrophysical black holes are expected to be rotating due to the accretion effects, in the present work we have studied thin accretion disk properties around rotating black holes surrounded by perfect fluid dark matter.
+Accretion disks around supermassive black holes are the primary source of gravitational information in strong gravity regimes and a representative of the geometry of space-time around them.
+The study of luminosity of accretion disks in the space-time of a static black hole surrounded by dark matter and of black holes surrounded by dark matter with isotropic/anisotropic pressure has been done in \citep{Boshkayev:2020kle,Boshkayev:2022vlv,Kurmanov:2021uqv} respectively.
+Since astrophysical black holes are expected to be rotating due to the accretion effects, in the present work we have studied thin accretion disk properties around rotating black holes surrounded by PFDM \citep{Xu:2017bpz}.

-The rotating black hole solution for perfect fluid dark matter using Newman-Janis method has been obtained in \cite{Wang1}.
-Considering rotating black holes in perfect fluid dark matter, we studied the properties of thin relativistic accretion disks by employing the Novikov-Thorne model.
+Considering rotating black holes in PFDM, we studied the properties of thin relativistic accretion disks by employing the Novikov-Thorne model.
 First, we obtained the physical quantities of interest, namely the effective potential $V_{\rm eff}$, specific angular momentum $\tilde{L}$, specific energy $\tilde{E}$, angular velocity $\Omega$, and ISCO radius for test particles moving in circular orbits around the black hole.
 Since the ISCO equation does not have an analytical solution, we numerically calculated the ISCO radius for both spin, $a$, and dark matter, $\alpha$, parameters.
 The analysis of the ISCO radius shows that for a given value of $\alpha$ the ISCO radius decreases with increasing spin parameter, while at a fixed spin parameter the ISCO radius decreases up to a critical value of $\alpha$ and then increases with increasing $\alpha$.
-For $\alpha=0$ it coincides with ISCO radius of Kerr black hole in the absence of dark matter.